halmasieh/Movies-ETL/README.md

 - Extract and transform the Kaggle metadata and MovieLens rating data, then convert the transformed data into separate DataFrames.
 - Merge the Kaggle metadata DataFrame with the Wikipedia movies DataFrame to create the movies_df DataFrame.
 - Merge the MovieLens rating data DataFrame with the movies_df DataFrame to create the movies_with_ratings_df.
-- use PostgreSQL to add the movies_df DataFrame and MovieLens rating CSV data to a SQL database.
+- Use PostgreSQL to add the movies_df DataFrame and MovieLens rating CSV data to a SQL database.